Learning the Art of Reflection

 "Experience is not what happens to a person; it is what a person does with what happened."
 Adapted from Aldous Huxley

 Many classes use journaling as a means of promoting reflection.
 Service-learning classes require reflection.
 Turn your experiences into learning opportunities through reflective writing.

 Students may find reflective journaling difficult or tedious.
 Often, they simply recount the events of their service-learning activities rather than reflect on the linkages between their experiences and course content.
 To help students focus their journal entries, you can try the “What?
 So What?
 Now What?” journal prompt.
 This guides students through the stages of reflection – narrative, analysis, synthesis, and goal setting.
-For more information on designing reflective assignments, contact the Office of Service-Learning at 412-396-5893 or visit us on the web at http://www.duq.edu/service-learning/.
+For more information on designing reflective assignments for community based learning, contact the Center for Community-Engaged Teaching and Research (CETR).